commonhaus/foundation/governance/trademark-policy.md

 3. You must include the following disclaimer on the crowdfunding page, replacing [Project Name] with the name of the project whose logo you plan to use:

 > "This crowdfunding page supports independent contributors of the [Project Name] open source project.
-> The Commonhaus doesn't endorse, administer, or control this page.
+> The Commonhaus Foundation does not endorse, administer, or control this page.
-> Donations made here will go directly to the individuals contributing to [Project Name], and not to The Commonhaus.
+> Donations made here will go directly to the individuals contributing to [Project Name], and not to the Commonhaus Foundation.
-> The [Project Name] marks are used under license from The Commonhaus for the open source community's benefit."
+> The [Project Name] marks are used under license from the Commonhaus Foundation for the open source community's benefit."

 To request permission to use a mark, please contact `info@mailing-list`.

-Finally, if you are raising money through crowdfunding, be aware that you are not acting on behalf of The Commonhaus Foundation.
+Finally, if you are raising money through crowdfunding, be aware that you are not acting on behalf of the Commonhaus Foundation.
 It is your responsibility to know and follow all applicable laws.

 ## Questions, Comments, Concerns

-We value input from our community in maintaining the integrity of The Commonhaus Foundation's trade and service marks.
+We value input from our community in maintaining the integrity of the Commonhaus Foundation's trade and service marks.

-If you have questions with respect to these guidelines or to report concerns regarding the use or misuse of a trademark of The Commonhaus Foundation, or to obtain written permission for a proposed use of Commonhaus trademarks, contact `info@mailing-list`.
+If you have questions with respect to these guidelines or to report concerns regarding the use or misuse of a trademark of the Commonhaus Foundation, or to obtain written permission for a proposed use of Commonhaus trademarks, contact `info@mailing-list`.

 ## Disclaimer

 We can't guarantee that our trademarks won't infringe on others, and we're not responsible for actions taken under this policy.
 If you use our trademarks, you'll have to defend us against any legal claims.

-The Commonhaus Foundation does not make any express or implied warranties, including but not limited to the warranties of non-infringement of any third party intellectual property rights.
+- The Commonhaus Foundation does not make any express or implied warranties, including but not limited to the warranties of non-infringement of any third party intellectual property rights.
-The Commonhaus Foundation does not warrant that any pending trademark applications for Commonhaus trademarks will result in any granted trademark protection.
+- The Commonhaus Foundation does not warrant that any pending trademark applications for Commonhaus trademarks will result in any granted trademark protection.
-The Commonhaus Foundation shall not be liable for any claims relating to user’s activities taken under the permissions granted by this policy.
-You (the user of Commonhaus Trademarks) hereby agree to indemnify, defend and hold the The Commonhaus Foundation and its contributors harmless against any such claims.
+- The Commonhaus Foundation shall not be liable for any claims relating to user’s activities taken under the permissions granted by this policy.
+You (the user of Commonhaus Trademarks) hereby agree to indemnify, defend and hold the the Commonhaus Foundation and its contributors harmless against any such claims.

 ## Modifications and Updates